Special feature: Getting to know Futsal Whites captain Dylan Manickum

 Acknowledgement

-This interview with Dylan Manickum was first published by FIFA.com and is republished with permission.
+This interview with Dylan Manickum was first published by FIFA.com and was republished with permission on January 27, 2024.

 2024 FIFA Futsal World Cup